m-czech/Operating-System-Concepts/README.md

 # Operating-System-Concepts
-My solution to programming projects from OSP book.
+My solutions to programming projects from OSP book.